mhvk/baseband/docs/baseband/tutorials/getting_started.rst

     >>> spf = 640       # fanout * 160 = 640 invalid samples per Mark 4 frame
     >>> f_rate = (fr.frames_per_second * fr.samples_per_frame / spf)*u.Hz
     >>> fw = vdif.open('m4convert.vdif', 'ws', edv=1, nthread=1,
-    ...                samples_per_frame=spf, nchan=fr.nchan,
+    ...                samples_per_frame=spf, nchan=fr.sample_shape.nchan,
     ...                framerate=f_rate, complex_data=fr.complex_data,
     ...                bps=fr.bps, time=fr.time0)

 We choose ``edv = 1`` since it's the simplest VDIF EDV whose header includes a frame rate.
-The concept of threads does not exist in Mark 4, so it effectively has ``nthread = 1``.
+The concept of threads does not exist in Mark 4, so the file effectively has ``nthread = 1``.
 As discussed in the :ref:`Mark 4 documentation <mark4>`, the data at the start of each frame is effectively overwritten by the header and are represented by invalid samples in the stream reader.
 We set ``samples_per_frame`` to ``640`` so that each section of invalid data is captured in a single frame.
 The framerate is then set to 50 kHz for consistency.

 We now write the data to file, manually flagging each invalid data frame::